Transport in Finland: Railways

 Finland's first railway was opened between Helsinki and Hämeenlinna in 1862, and today it forms part of the Finnish Main Line (päärata), which is more than 800 kilometers long.
 Nowadays, passenger trains are operated by the state-owned VR.
 They serve all the major cities and many rural areas, complemented by bus connections where needed.
 Most passenger train services originate or terminate at Helsinki Central railway station, and a large proportion of the passenger rail network radiates out of Helsinki.
 High-speed Pendolino services are operated from Helsinki to other major cities like Jyväskylä, Joensuu, Kuopio, Oulu, Tampere and Turku.
 Modern InterCity services complement the Pendolino network, and cheaper and older long and short-distance trains operate in areas with fewer passengers.

 The Helsinki area has three urban rail systems: a tramway, a metro, and a commuter rail system.
 Light rail systems are currently being planned for Helsinki and also for Turku and Tampere, two of the country's other major urban centres.

+Metro

+The Helsinki metro is a 43-kilometer broad-gauge metro system that connects the center of Helsinki with the eastern districts and the western Espoo.
+The capital region has the northernmost metro system in the world and the only one in Finland.
+The Helsinki metro was opened on August 2, 1982, initially between Rautatientori and Itäkeskus.
+On November 18, 2017, Länsimetro extended the metro lines from the inner city to the west, via Lauttasaari to Tapiola and Matinkylä, and on December 3, 2022, all the way to Kivenlahti.